 Thousands of people fill arena to hear from Warren Buffett

 OMAHA, Neb.
-(AP) — Listening to Warren Buffett never gets old to the thousands of Berkshire Hathaway shareholders who are filling an arena to listen to the billionaire investor at the company’s annual meeting on Saturday.
+(AP) — Listening to Warren Buffett never gets old to the thousands of Berkshire Hathaway shareholders who filled an arena Saturday to listen to the billionaire investor at the company’s annual meeting.

-The chance to hear Buffett and Berkshire Vice Chairman Charlie Munger field questions for more than five hours is again expected to attract more than 30,000 people to Omaha, Nebraska.
+More than 30,000 people came to Omaha to hear Buffett and Berkshire Vice Chairman Charlie Munger talk.
+The 86-year-old CEO and his 93-year-old partner have been leading the conglomerate for more than five decades, but the crowd is always listening for new tidbits of wisdom.
+Buffett is known for his candor and plain speaking.

-Dave Mueller flew out from Denver, Colorado, for his fourth meeting to hear the 86-year-old Buffett and 93-year-old Munger.
-Buffett often spends several minutes explaining complex topics in plain terms before Munger cuts to the heart of a topic in a few words.

-“I just love hearing them answer questions,” Mueller, 70, said.
-“And Charlie”s dry sense of humor appeals to me.”
+Berkshire’s top two executives acknowledged Saturday that they missed out on investing in Google years ago, but they expressed pride in the company they built through acquisitions and said they believe it will thrive for decades to come.

-The executives who run Berkshire subsidiaries also look forward to the meeting each year because it gives them a chance to meet with fellow managers and hear Buffett address a wide range of topics.
+The executives who run Berkshire subsidiaries look forward to the meeting just as the shareholders do.

-Brooks Running CEO Jim Weber said he’s always careful about how much of Buffett’s time he takes up when he talks to him, so those conversations tend to focus just on Brooks’ running shoe business.
-So the annual meeting offers one of the few times Weber gets to hear Buffett discuss other topics.
+Brooks Running CEO Jim Weber said he’s always careful about how much of Buffett’s time he takes up when he talks to him, so those conversations tend to focus just on Brooks’ running-shoe business.
+The annual meeting offers one of the few times Weber gets to hear Buffett discuss other topics.

 “I want to hear him talk about the economy and investing,” Weber said.
 “I’m looking forward to hearing him as much as everybody else.”